trak3r/rngesus/README.md

     - submit uploads the file, converts it to result objects, back to Roll show
 - better styling with daisyui https://daisyui.com/components/list/
 - tests (once there's complicated enough logic to warrant)
+- discovered by accident that (a) tailwind supports OS dark mode toggle and (b) it's broken as fugg on my pages